riboviz/riboviz/docs/user/install.md

 * [The R Project for Statistical Computing](https://www.r-project.org/)
 * [The Comprehensive R Archive Network](https://cran.r-project.org/) (CRAN).

-R 2.14.0, or later, is required as it includes the [parallel](https://stat.ethz.ch/R-manual/R-devel/library/parallel/html/00Index.html) package.
+**Note:** R 2.14.0, or later, is required as it includes the [parallel](https://stat.ethz.ch/R-manual/R-devel/library/parallel/html/00Index.html) package.

-R 3.4, or later, is strongly recommended.
+**Note:** R 3.4, or later, is strongly recommended.

 ### Install R and packages required by R packages to be installed